rindangchi/Azure-Olympics-Data-Engineering-Project/README.md

    ![image](https://github.com/user-attachments/assets/e4bd0d0d-61fd-4b19-9df3-47e72f6f132e)

-   Data ingestion from external source to data lake storage.
+   Data ingestion from external source to data lake storage

+### Create Storage Account

    - Go to Storage Accounts

    ![image](https://github.com/user-attachments/assets/b6ea467a-8640-42d6-97f8-95cc0540c36b)

-   - Then click Create Storage Account

    - There will be a storage account dashboard like below:

    ![image](https://github.com/user-attachments/assets/1b191c99-71b7-49ce-83cb-5878b290bf5b)

+   - Then click Create Storage Account

    - Then will be directed to the create storage dashboard, then in this page choose the default subscription (it should be free trial) and after that create resource group, just create tokyo-olimppic